KaerailearS/React_Yatzy/README.md

 Scrimba.com - Learn React course for the Tenzies base project (and most of my React knowledge) Google.com - Google!
 Chatgpt.com - Basically Google with a very wonky mind.
+Very useful for proofchecking spelling, but also very accident prone, and seems to occasionally not agree with your naming conventions, or even things you've told it specifically to remember.